Profile

 About the site

-Edgardo Civallero is a professional website, active since August 2022, presenting my work as a librarian, semantic consultant, archivist, and specialist in knowledge management, digital preservation, and cultural memory.
+Edgardo Civallero is a professional website, active since August 2022, where I present my work as a librarian, semantic consultant, archivist, and specialist in knowledge management, digital preservation, and cultural memory.

 This space brings together, organizes, and connects the various threads of my professional, intellectual, and creative work.
 It gathers the strands I've been weaving since 2000 across different digital platforms —blogs, columns, journals, and social networks— now curated within a coherent environment that reflects both my path and my current perspective.